mbhall88/eipp-2019-singularity/README.md

 extension `.sif` used.
 This was a new container file format introduced in v3 that is not usable with v2.
 The container extension for v2 was `.simg`, so you may see this sometimes.
 For instance, the cluster at EBI is still on v2 (the training VMs are v3).
 For those using the Heidelberg cluster, your cluster has v3.
+Singularity v2 containers, with the `.simg` extension, can be executed by Singularity v3.
 You will also find all of the recipe files in that presentation in the [`recipes/`][recipes-dir] directory of this repository.

 [build-slides]: https://slides.com/mbhall88/making-containers#/